MarNaw10/Laser-character-recognition/README.md

 ## Bottom Notes

 Please note that you won't be able to run the code because of the size of the image data.
 However, I included some sample images just to give you an idea what I was working with.
 Already, I noticed places in this project that can be improved and I will be working on those impovements.
-Theres is also a secod part of this project that I'm currently working on.
+There is also a secod part of this project that I'm currently working on.
 The second phase is to train a neural network to distinguish between good and bad lasers (as mentioned above looking for damages, scratches etc.)